rodrigoalmeida94/ACT_EagleSensing/b_Atmospheric_Correction/b_Atmospheric_Correction.md

  http://forum.step.esa.int/t/proposition-of-a-step-by-step-tuto-to-install-sen2cor-on-ubuntu-vm-16-10/4370

  Installation issues:
+    -Check python directory.
+After installing anaconda, restart terminal!!!!!
+Check python (which python in terminal) should be inside anaconda2.
     -L2A_Process should be added to your path variable to be able to run the program from any location.
     -L2a_GIPP.xml should be edited with the following change:
           Aerosol type to MARITIME or RURAL, Mid_Latitude not AUTO